-These pretty mini cakes are a welcome guest at an afternoon tea party, bridal shower or any fancy fête.
+These pretty mini cakes have been a favorite at bridal showers, afternoon teas, and springtime lunches.
+This year we’re making them just because.
+Why shouldn’t any old day feel like a special occasion?
 There’s no need to use expensive champagne, but use a sparkling wine that you’d like to drink and serve glasses of it alongside the cakes.
 The recipe makes twice as much of the raspberry filling as you’ll need.
 The leftovers, which can be stored in an airtight container in the refrigerator, are great drizzled on top of ice cream or pancakes.

 Champagne and Raspberry Mini Layer Cakes